kyhau/docker-notebook/docker-networking.md

 1. The docker run option to publish a port so that an application is accessible externally
    1. `docker run --publish`

-1. When publishing a container/service's service ports (like HTTP port 80) to the underlying host(s) with the -P option, Docker will map the container ports to port numbers above port 32768 on the host.
+1. When publishing a container/service's service ports (like HTTP port 80) to the underlying host(s) with the `-P` option, Docker will map the container ports to port numbers above port **32768** on the host.

-   The -P option will map the ports in a container that is EXPOSED during its build to ports on a host with a port number higher than 32768.
+   The `-P` option will map the ports in a container that is EXPOSED during its build to ports on a host with a port number higher than *32768*.

 ### Routing mesh